enthought/pyface/docs/source/testing.rst

 :meth:`~pyface.i_gui.IGUI.set_trait_later`.
 This is accessible via the :attr:`gui` attribute on :class:`GuiTestAssistant`.

-What :class:`GuiTestAssistant` provides that is novel, is effectively more security to make sure your tests clean up after themselves.
+What :class:`GuiTestAssistant` provides that is novel, is effectively better control to ensure that your tests clean up after themselves.
 For example, :class:`GuiTestAssistant` provides standard :meth:`setUp` and :meth:`tearDown` methods which try to clean up existing UI state and empty the event loop even if a test fails.
-In addition, the methods typically have timouts so that the test will fail rather than blocking forever in the case something has gone wrong.
+In addition, the methods typically have timeouts so that the test will fail rather than blocking forever in the case something has gone wrong.
 Effectively, the class aims to remember to do the overhead to ensure your tests don't cause trouble, and at the same time give you the low level